kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 ## Sample Node.js app with OpenTelemetry Collector and Tracetest

-This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your e2e and integration tests with trace-based testing.
+This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your E2E and integration tests with trace-based testing.

 ## Prerequisites

 You will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine to run this quick start app!

-## Project structure
+## Project Structure

 The project is built with Docker Compose.
 It contains two distinct `docker-compose.yaml` files.

-### 1. Node.js app
+### 1. Node.js App
 The `docker-compose.yaml` file and `Dockerfile` in the root directory are for the Node.js app.

 ### 2. Tracetest